Natural Resources Field Trip

 - For more information or if disability accommodations are needed, please call the Anoka County Extension Office at 763-324-3495.

 Save the date!
-We invite you/your organization to be an instructor at the 2018 Natural Resources Field Trip!
-Our event is set to run April 30 - May 4, 2018.
-Follow this link to respond to our request for instructors.
-Instructors will receive a $60 honorarium.
+We invite you/your organization to be an instructor at the 2019 Natural Resources Field Trip!
+View our informational brochure for more details.
+Our event is set to run April 29 - May 3, 2019.
+Follow this link Opens a New Window. to fill out an interest form.
+Instructors will receive a $60 honorarium and lunch.

 Field Trip parameters: